5E3M Deluxe Micro© Guitar Amplifier

 The power amp is simply a single-ended Class A design using a 12AU7 tube with both triodes strapped together (paralleled) feeding an $18 ClassicTone 25K to 8 Ohm reverb transformer rated at 3.5 watts as the output transformer.
-If you prefer to stick with a more 5E3 like push-pull amp I added an option for a very simple self-split push-pull power amp using the 12AU7 but personally I prefer the sweet Class A distortion of the single-ended Deluxe Micro.
+If you prefer to stick with a more 5E3 like push-pull amp I added an option for a very simple self-split push-pull power amp using the 12AU7.
 I also offer up a more complex Deluxe Micro Mod with added tone shaping switches to add versatility.
 One thing to consider is if you build the Deluxe Micro and don't like it, the power transformer and tubes can be used in a full size 5E3 Deluxe and other tube amp kits.

 Eyelet or Turret Board Layout

 One 12AY7 and one 12AU7 are all that's needed in the Deluxe Micro.
 Note the optional four diode rectifier on far left of circuit board and V3 EZ81 rectifier tube at bottom left--choose one rectifier.
-Click image to view the hi-res pdf layout.
+Click the image for the hi-res image.
+Here's the hi-res pdf layout.
 Download the DIY Layout Creator file here.

 Shown with simple four diode rectifier.
 Layouts below show optional EZ81 tube rectifier if you prefer an all tube amplifier.
 Click on the image to see a hi-res pdf of the schematic (this is true of all the layout diagrams on this webpage).
 You can download the DIY Layout Creator file of the schematic here.